Tax Credit Info

-Included in this bill were tax credits for making energy efficient improvements to your main home.
+Homeowners can now enjoy a special tax credit designed to encourage energy efficient improvements to their main home.
 This tax credit creates a retroactive opportunity for homeowners who upgraded their insulation last year (2015) on their 2015 returns.
 The credit applies to energy efficiency improvements in the building envelope of existing homes.
 In order for homeowners to qualify for the tax credit the home must be in the United States and serve as the taxpayer’s primary residence.

 Owners of existing homes may receive a tax credit worth 10% of the cost of upgrading the efficiency of the building’s envelope including adding additional insulation.
 Installation (labor) costs are not included and the deduction is capped at $500 for all improvements.

 The Department of Energy reports that 80% of homes built before 1980 are under insulated.
 With the passage of This tax credit, you may now qualify for a 10% tax credit up to $500 by adding insulation to your home.

 Tiger Foam™ is not just for attics.